Development Intern (WA #1920-80)

 - Analyze content performance on social media channels and develop corrective measures to enhance performance

-- Gain understanding of content management system, social media platforms, and Brandhub
+- Gain an understanding of content management system, social media platforms, and Brandhub

 - Learn how to develop inbound and outbound communications strategy

-- Develop basic understanding of branded content development and communications
+- Develop a basic understanding of branded content development and communications

 - Gain technical training by utilizing the special events database and office programs.